LucasDelfino92/morrowindsharp/mw++.md

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.

 - Run TES3Merge in MO2.
 Once it's finished, press any key to exit.
-- **Merged Objects.esp** will now be present at the end of your load order.
+- **Merged Objects.ESP** will now be present at the end of your load order.

+There's an additional step to take if you've installed MDMD - More Deadly Morrowind Denizens.

+- In [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), delete the following record from **Merged Objects.ESP**:
+  - NPC **sjoring hard-heart**
+  - Save the plugin as **Merged Objects.ESP**, overwriting the original when asked.
+  - This omits an unnecessary merge that nerfed Sjoring Hard-Heart's stats.

-TESTool lets us merge the leveled lists in our active plugins in order to reduce conflicts, generating a **Merged_Leveled_Lists.esp** file which we will have to place at the end of our load order.
+Though it is not necessary for Morrowind++, TESTool lets us merge the leveled lists in our active plugins in order to reduce conflicts, generating a **Merged_Leveled_Lists.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that adds certain weapons for sale to vendor leveled lists, and another mod also does the same.
+Thus the following step is completely optional:

 - Run TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.